nwicki/SMGP-2021/assignment6/README.md

 **Compute morphing:**
 We continued with the implementation of a morphing mechanism which is computed by linearly interpolating offsets (linear combinations of Eigen faces) of two faces and adding them to the mean face.
 This enables morphing from one face to another.

+Here, we show how the morphing mechanism works, and also an example of what it can look like if we first manually adjust the weights, and then morph with a face from the dataset.
 <img src="results/5-morph-face.gif" width="100%"/>